chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Service continuity management ITIL 4 Practice Guide.md

 The service continuity management practice does not cover minor or short-term failures that do not seriously impact the organization.
 It focuses on risks associated with significant damage, regardless of how likely or unlikely they are to occur.
 Often, these are emergency situations: fires, floods, power outages, data centre failures, and so on.
 Although the availability management practice does not ignore the negative impacts of failures on the service provider and consumer, minor interruptions of individual components are also considered in the process.

 There is a tension between the objectives of the practices.
-The availability management practice works with statistics and analyses trends; continuity management is concerned with how to respond to disruptive events.
+The availability management practice works with statistics and analyzes trends; continuity management is concerned with how to respond to disruptive events.

 Availability planning focuses on fulfilling current and future agreed requirements and avoiding deviations.
 The availability management practice finds and eliminates single points of failure; the countermeasures that are implemented are generally proactive and they reduce the likelihood of unwanted events.
 The service continuity management practice focuses on planning to manage the serious consequences of disruptive events.
 Backup sites, transitioning to alternative methods of service provision, and recovery procedures all reduce damage, but generally do not impact the probability of an incident.